Olly Mann: Answer Me This!

+Answer Me This! is a discussion-based podcast launched in 2007 with co-host Helen Zaltzman.
+It is one of the long-standing podcasts in the medium.
+The program answers listener-submitted questions that range from intricate to practical to esoteric.
+Examples of listener queries include topics like the annual count of meatballs served at IKEA and the speed capacity of the Popemobile.

+Initially, the pair recorded each episode from Zaltzman's sitting room in Crystal Palace, London.

-The show increased its audience following a number of publicity stunts in Luxembourg, which they had selected as "the world's smallest country with its own iTunes site", and where they became the fourth highest-ranked podcast in the country.
+The show increased its audience following a number of publicity stunts in Luxembourg, which they had identified as "the world's smallest country with its own iTunes site", and where they became the fourth highest-ranked podcast in the country.
 In 2009 was nominated for Best Internet Programme at the Sony Radio Academy Awards; an award it went on to win in 2010 (Silver) and 2011 (Gold).
-It has been selected as one of the Top 10 Comedy Podcasts in the World by The Guardian, and as Critic's Choice in Radio Times, Metro, and The Observer.
+It was selected as one of the Top 10 Comedy Podcasts in the World by The Guardian, and as Critic's Choice in Radio Times, Metro, and The Observer.

-In 2010, Zaltzman and Mann wrote a book of the show, published by Faber and Faber, and were commissioned by VisitBritain to make an online video series, "Helen and Olly's Great British Questions".
-In 2012, they released their first album, Answer Me This!
-Jubilee, which entered the UK Top 20 Album Chart.
+In 2010, Zaltzman and Mann wrote a book of the show, published by Faber and Faber, and were commissioned by VisitBritain to make an online video series, Helen and Olly's Great British Question.

+After achieving significant acclaim and producing 400 episodes spanning fifteen years the duo concluded the series in 2021, before returning for a new set of episodes in 2025.